rbohan/mongodbworld2017/README.md

  * `startmongosqld2.sh` also auth enabled but will the full set of command line parameters (this is expected to succeed, assuming the certificates are in place and valid)

  Note: Starting the BI Connector with auth requires some certificate files, speficially PEM key file for the mongod server and (optionally) a certificate authority file.

 ## Creating certificate files

-Detailed instructions for creating the certificate files is beyond the scope of this article.
+Detailed instructions for creating the certificate files (required for the `worldvm2` demo) are beyond the scope of this article.
 However, you can generate some self-signed certificates using the following script:

 ```
 #! /bin/bash